Cannonball (The Breeders song): Music video

 The music video for "Cannonball" was directed by Kim Gordon and Spike Jonze.
-It features the band in a garage, and the Deal sisters in what seems to be a dressing room trashed with clothes, sitting in a chair together.
-There are also shots of a cannonball rolling down suburban streets, as well as a shot of Kim Deal singing underwater.
+It features the band in a garage, and Kim and Kelley Deal in what seems to be a dressing room trashed with clothes, sitting in a chair together.
+There are also shots of a cannonball rolling through Miracle Mile, Los Angeles, as well as a shot of Kim Deal singing underwater.